 Dr. Jordan Schildcrout earned his B.A. in Literature from Yale University and his Ph.D. in Theatre from the Graduate Center of the City University of New York.
 He teaches courses in theatre history, theory, and dramaturgy, including seminars in LGBT Theatre, American Drama, and Hits: Broadway's Popular Plays.
 He previously taught at Ohio University, where he was recognized with the University Professor Award and a Faculty Mentor Award.

-As a dramaturg and literary manager, he worked for Manhattan Theatre Club, Adobe Theatre Company, Denver Center Theatre Company, Eugene O’Neill Theatre Center, Fox/Searchlight Pictures, TOSOS II, and the Drama Desk-nominated Wash & Fold Theatre Project, which he co-founded.
-Recently he served as the dramaturg on Purchase College's production of Sarah Ruhl's Eurydice.
-Other productions include William Saroyan’s The Time of Your Life, Christopher Durang’s Betty’s Summer Vacation, Bertolt Brecht’s Man Equals Man, and Paula Vogel’s And Baby Makes Seven.
+As a dramaturg and literary manager, he has worked for Manhattan Theatre Club, Adobe Theatre Company, Denver Center Theatre Company, Eugene O’Neill Theatre Center, Fox/Searchlight Pictures, TOSOS II, and the Drama Desk-nominated Wash & Fold Theatre Project, which he co-founded.
+Recently he served as the dramaturg on Paula Vogel’s And Baby Makes Seven and Purchase College's production of Sarah Ruhl's Eurydice.
+Other productions include William Saroyan’s The Time of Your Life, Christopher Durang’s Betty’s Summer Vacation, and Bertolt Brecht’s Man Equals Man.